 - Neem oil (optional)

-Seed Starter Kit: The Jump Start seed starter kit comes with everything you need to start seeds indoors: grow tray, seedling insert, lid and (essential) plant heat mat.
-If you already have some of these items, you won’t need an all-in-one product.
-Listed below are the individual growing supplies so that you can just get what you need.
+Complete Seed Starter Kit (optional): The Jump Start seed starter kit comes with everything you need to start growing pepper seeds indoors: grow tray, seedling insert, lid and (essential) plant heat mat.
+If you already have some of these items, you won’t need this all-in-one product.

 VIVOSUN HEAT MAT & DIGITAL THERMOSTAT